-The basic idea of tclForces is simple: we provide NAMD with a Tcl script which tells NAMD to apply certain forces to certain atoms.
+The basic idea of tclForces is very simple: we provide NAMD with a Tcl script which tells NAMD to apply certain forces to certain atoms.
 The only special requirement of this script is that it define a command named calcforces.
 This command is called by NAMD each timestep.
-Within the script, we can access atomic IDs, positions and masses.
+Within the script, we can access atomic positions and masses, as well as parameters set in the NAMD configuration file.
 In this unit, we will see how to use tclForces through four examples of increasing complexity.